vekatze/neut/book/src/modules-and-sources.md

 }
 ```

 `target` specifies the name and the main file of the resulting executables.
-In the case above, `neut build` will create an executable file `sample` by compiling sources using the `main` function in `sample.nt` as the entry point.
+In the case above, `neut build` will create an executable named as `sample` by compiling sources using the `main` function in `sample.nt` as the entry point.

 `dependency` specifies external dependencies.
 Since our running example doesn't do much, the only dependency is `core`, which is the same as "prelude" in other languages.